-These are just few of the many terms that will get thrown at you when you decide to dive deep into custom millwork services.
-We want to know how many of these terms you are actually familiar with.
-Read on to find out more.
+These are just a few of the many Millwork jargon that will get thrown at you if you dive deep into understanding the custom millwork services.
+Let’s do a quick quiz.
+How many Millwork terms are you familiar with?
+Find out below!

-Oh, and don’t forget to mention if we missed out on some terms from millwork terminology in comments below.
+Oh, and don’t forget to add your own if we miss out on some millwork terms in comments.

 Custom Millwork Crown Molding

 If you’ve ever worked with people from the AEC industry, you must have heard crown molding several times.
 Get in touch with our experts to know more about MillworkE-mail: email@example.com US: +1 (832) 476 8459 Canada: +1 (647) 478 5230 Query: Work with experts

 Custom Millwork Base Molding

-Base molding also provides foundation for rooms and cabinetry.
-Base moldings are directly proportional to the room.
-Larger rooms and higher ceilings need larger base moldings and vice versa.
+Base moldings are directly proportional to the height of a room.
+Larger rooms and higher ceilings need bigger base moldings and vice versa.

 Custom Millwork Chair Rail Molding

 Chair rail moldings were originally used for protecting walls from damage due to accidental bumps caused by backing the chairs.
-In due time, their functionality has expanded because of the aesthetic uplifting they bring to a wall.
+In due time, their functionality has expanded to uplifting the aesthetic appeal of the wall too.

 Custom Millwork Wainscoting

-- You can flaunt your style statement by creating a unique space.
-With custom architectural millwork, you can get personalized cabinet making and millwork that defines who you are as an individual, your likes and dislikes, and your persona.
+- You can flaunt your individual style through a unique space.
+Custom architectural millwork gives you personalized cabinet making and millwork that defines who you are as an individual, your likes and dislikes, and your persona.

-You can show-off fine craftsmanship.
-The difference between mass-produced and personalized molding and millwork is all about dedicated craftsmanship and not automated machine tasks.
+- You get fine craftsmanship.
+The difference between mass-produced and personalized molding and millwork is all about dedicated artisanship.

-You can read more about the various benefits of custom millwork projects in our previous post.
-And, if you want a custom millwork drafting service provider in USA, do drop us a line or pick up the phone to say Hi.
+Interested in knowing more?
+Read all about the benefits of custom millwork projects.
+And, if you want a custom millwork drafting service provider in Canada, do drop us a line or pick up the phone to say Hi.